Team

 Dorothy Suput

-Senior Fellow at the Croatan Institute.
-Board Manager since 2012.
+Senior Fellow at the Croatan Institute

 She is an independent consultant working at the intersection of soil health, farm viability, local and regional food systems, and financing.
 Clients include non-profits, community development finance institutions, and economic development agencies in the US and EU.
 Her projects range from program and businesses development to non-profit capacity and leadership development to federal advocacy.